-For example, pressing the ZIN key once will enable a 2X zoom which will show all echoes that are between the top and bottom of the 2X zoom bar.
+For example, pressing the ZIN key once will enable a 2X zoom which will show all echoes between the top and bottom of the 2X zoom bar.
 Pressing the key again will give a 4X zoom and only the echoes between the top and bottom of the 4X bar will show on the screen.

-Press the Zoom Out key, ZOUT, to return the display to the normal mode.
+Press ZOUT (Zoom out) to return the display to the normal mode.